-1) PROC symbolic line: As stated under the PROC directive, the PROC symbolic line consists of a label, PROC in the operation field, and an expression in the operand field indicating the number of lists expected by the procedure during generation.
-If the procedure expects a variable number of lists, the expression should be a period followed by a blank.
+PROC symbolic line: As stated under the PROC directive, the PROC symbolic line consists of a label, PROC in the operation field, and an expression in the operand field indicating the number of lists expected by the procedure during generation.
+If comments are to appear on the PROC symbolic line, a blank period blank should be used to terminate the line.